Weight Lifting Benefits for Women

 You should know a few things before you start so that you don’t give up too soon…

-The first few times you pump a little bit of iron, you might fell like you’ve wasted your time.
+The first few times you pump a little bit of iron, you might feel like you’ve wasted your time.
 You’ll probably feel a little sore, but you won’t have seen any results and you likely won’t feel any different.
 But it WILL add up over time.

 You need to trust in the process and just stick with it.